-- 1. Devices can be programmed in-circuit by a host microcontroller using PMBus commands over I2C (see the Command Sequencer and System Health Controller Reference).
-UCD90xxx PMBus Each parameter write replaces the data in the associated memory (RAM) location.
+- 1. Devices can be programmed in-circuit by a host microcontroller using PMBus commands over I2C (see the Sequencer and System Health Controller UCD90xxx PMBus Command Reference).
+Each parameter write replaces the data in the associated memory (RAM) location.
 After all the required configuration data has been sent to the device, it is transferred to the associated nonvolatile memory (data flash) by issuing a special command, STORE_DEFAULT_ALL.
-This method is how the Fusion GUI normally reads and writes device configuration.
-Because this method may cause unexpected behaviors on GPIO pins which can disable rails that provide power to device, it is not recommended for production programming. - 2.
-The Fusion GUI (Figure 27) can create a PMBus or I2C command script file that can be used by the I2C master to configure the device.
+This method is how the Fusion Digital Power Designer software normally reads and writes a device configuration.
+This method may cause unexpected behaviors on GPIO pins which can disable rails that provide power to device.
+It is not recommended for production programming. - 2.
+The Fusion Digital Power Designer software (Figure 30) can create a PMBus or I2C command script file that can be used by the I2C master to configure the device.
 This method may cause unexpected behaviors on GPIO pins which can disable rails that provide power to device.
 It is not recommended for production programming.